The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: Introduction

 \section{Introduction}

 Many quantities of interest in type IIB string theory are naturally automorphic functions on an arithmetic quotient of a symmetric space, such as $SL(2,\Z)\backslash SL(2,\R)/SO(2)$.
 For example, the coefficients of the low energy expansion of the 4-graviton scattering amplitude are functions on the coset space $G/K$, where $G$ denotes the real points of the (algebraic) duality group and $K$ is a maximal compact subgroup of $G$.
-Furthermore, $U$-duality implies that the scattering amplitude should obey transformation rules under a discrete group $\Gamma$.
-For example, in 10 space-time dimensions $G=SL(2,\mathbb R)$ and the coefficients in the low energy expansion are modular functions.
+Furthermore, $U$-duality implies that the scattering amplitude should obey transformation rules under a discrete subgroup $\Gamma$ of $G$.
+In 10 space-time dimensions, for example, $G=SL(2,\mathbb R)$ and the coefficients in the low energy expansion are modular functions.
 Furthermore, BPS symmetry implies some of the lower order coefficients are in fact eigenfunctions of the laplacian, making them automorphic forms.
-By now many examples are known and have been well-studied, for example \cite{BKP2020,CGPWW2020,DK2019,DKS2022a,DKS2022b,GMRV2010,GMV2015,GRV2010}.
+By now many examples are known and have been well-studied, e.g., \cite{BKP2020,CGPWW2020,DK2019,DKS2022a,DKS2022b,GMRV2010,GMV2015,GRV2010}.

 A good example is the $R^4$ term in the low energy expansion of maximally supersymmetric string theory.
 In 10 dimensions, the coefficient function for this term is given by

 where $E_s(z)$ is the non-holomorphic Eisenstein series